 24 credits = Core 9 credits + Electives 15 credits (optional capstone project included)

-Students must complete and obtain a Grade D or in at least 24 credits and obtain a minimum cumulative GPA of 2.0
+Students must complete and obtain a Grade D or above in at least 24 credits and obtain a minimum cumulative GPA of 2.0.

 The module aims at providing students with knowledge of critical and interpretive approaches required of graduate studies in literature.
 Various literary and critical paradigms from a range of traditions will be reviewed with a discussion of the basic issues in interpretation theory and criticism.
 The module will also focus on the implications of recent orientations in social science and philosophy for literary and cultural studies.
 This module will lay the theoretical foundation for critical studies.

 A critical introduction to the theory, history and practice of world literatures.
 Considering the vast number of literary works produced in the field, this module focuses on those published and circulated in English.
 The first part of the module discusses key theoretical issues about world literatures, such as circulation, translation, comparative studies, readership, vernacular literature, etc. The second part, adopting a case-study approach, examines writers whose works have been considered as world literature, such as Conrad, Dostoevsky, Ibsen, Ezra Pound, Toni Morrison and Kazuo Ishiguro.

 This module provides students with a broad overview of the historical reasons behind the development of English into a global language.
 Moreover, the module aims to critically examine the linguistic features, role, status of English in a wide range of socio-cultural and political contexts around the world.
 The module is designed to develop students’ language expertise through the analysis of linguistic features of varieties of Englishes and aims to develop an appreciation of the effects of different socio-cultural contexts including language contact and multilingualism.